He falsely accused me of sleeping with his wife: Brymo calls out 2baba

 Brymo spills the tea

-He continued by talking about how he was reluctant to meet with 2baba after the call out for a feature but was persuaded and the week before then been in Annie's company as well as other people.
+He continued by talking about how he was reluctant to meet with 2baba after he was reached out to for a feature but was persuaded.
+He said the week before then he had been in Annie's company as well as other people.

 According to him, Annie attacked him with a question which he shot back nicely with a reply and then he eventually met 2baba who was generous enough to let him know the fate of people who had eyes on his 'throne'.